The Derived Auslander-Iyama Correspondence: Existence and uniqueness of enhancements

 \begin{remark} The use of derived categories of $A_\infty$-algebras in the proof of \Cref{thm:projLambda_existence_and_uniqueness} is not essential; these are only used for constructing an explicit DG algebra that is quasi-isomorphic to a given $A_\infty$-algebra, and any other choice of such a DG algebra would suffice. \end{remark}

 \begin{theorem} Let $d\geq 1$.
-For $i=1,2$, let $\T_i$ be an algebraic triangulated category with finite-dimensional morphism spaces and split idempotents, and $c_i\in\T_i$ a basic $d\ZZ$-cluster tilting object.
-Assume that the algebras $\T(c_1,c_1)$ and $\T(c_2,c_2)$ are isomorphic and write $\Lambda$ for a representative of their isomorphism class.
+For $i=1,2$, let $\T_i$ be algebraic triangulated categories with finite-dimensional morphism spaces and split idempotents, and $c_i\in\T_i$ basic $d\ZZ$-cluster tilting objects.
+Assume that the algebras $\T_1(c_1,c_1)$ and $\T_2(c_2,c_2)$ are isomorphic and write $\Lambda$ for a representative of their isomorphism class.
 Suppose, moreover, that the algebra $\Lambda/J_\Lambda$ is separable and that there exists a $\Lambda$-bimodule $I$ such the diagram

 commutes up to natural isomorphism, for $i=1,2$.
 Then, there exists an equivalence of triangulated categories

 that restricts to an equivalence

 \end{theorem}